petesmc/ricecomp/README.md

 Comparison compress methods for FITS: https://arxiv.org/pdf/0903.2140.pdf

-Port of ricecomp.c in CFITSIO to Rust
+Transpiled port of ricecomp.c in CFITSIO to Rust.

+The C version was originally written by Richard White at STScI and made available for use in CFITSIO in July 1999.